-You can modify the visualization of a hosted imagery layer and optimize its performance with tools.
-The following sections describe how the layer owner, or an administrator, can modify a hosted imagery layer with these tools.
+You can publish a collection of images as a hosted dynamic imagery layer in your organization.
+After publishing, you can modify the visualization of a hosted imagery layer and optimize its performance with tools that can build image footprints and overviews, calculate statistics, and define NoData pixel values.
+The following sections describe how you can modify a hosted imagery layer with these tools.

 Caution:

-These tools are only available for dynamic imagery layers with the Image collection layer configuration.
-They are not available for tiled imagery layers or dynamic imagery layers with other layer configurations.
+These tools are only available for dynamic imagery layers with the collection type attribute.
+They are not available for dynamic imagery layers that do not have the collection type attribute or tiled imagery layers.

 Build footprints